 Range of valid values: Any size greater than 0.
+Takes effect: Immediately available for the next comparison.

-SP DEQ MALLOC
+SP\DEQ\MALLOC

 This parameter controls the fetch batch size.
 The batch size controls the number of rows that SharePlex selects at once for comparison.
 Larger batch sizes increase processing speed but require more memory.
 The value is divided equally by the number of compare threads to be used, and then the batch size is recalculated based on all column sizes added together.